LaunchCodeEducation/web-fundamentals/studios/github/README.md

 ```
 $ git pull origin master
-TODO message
+remote: Counting objects: 3, done.
+remote: Compressing objects: 100% (2/2), done.
+remote: Total 3 (delta 1), reused 3 (delta 1), pack-reused 0
+Unpacking objects: 100% (3/3), done.
+From github.com:cherylschaefer/fireside-story
+   e0de62d..e851b7e  master     -> origin/master
+Updating e0de62d..e851b7e
+Fast-forward
+ index.html | 1 +
+ 1 file changed, 1 insertion(+)
 ```

-Now go in your editor, add and commit a third line of story and push it up.
+Now go in your editor, add a third line of story and push it up.
 You can have your story go anywhere!
 Try to tie it in with what the other player wrote, without discussing with them any plans on where the story will go.

+Stage, commit and push your change.

 #### Player 2

-Player 2 you might notice now YOU don't have the third line on your computer.
+Player 2 you might notice now *you* don't have the third line on your computer.
 Go to the terminal and enter this command to pull that updated code in locally.

 ```
 $ git pull origin master
-TODO message
+remote: Counting objects: 3, done.
+remote: Compressing objects: 100% (2/2), done.
+remote: Total 3 (delta 1), reused 3 (delta 1), pack-reused 0
+Unpacking objects: 100% (3/3), done.
+From github.com:cherylschaefer/fireside-story
+   e851b7e..167684c  master     -> origin/master
+Updating e851b7e..167684c
+Fast-forward
+ index.html | 1 +
+ 1 file changed, 1 insertion(+)
 ```

 Now go in your editor, add and commit a fourth line of story and push it up.
-(Again, be creative, but no planning!)
+Again: be creative, but no planning!

 You can both play like this for a while!
 But let's say player 2 wants to work a little extra on the project.
 You're not sure player 1 is keen on this change so let's put it in a branch.
 Branches are often used to organize new feature development.